marko1943/nasa-image-search/README.md

 # Nasa Image Search

-Searche images with NASA API
+Search images with NASA API

 - Bundled with Vite.
 Yarn as a package manager.
 - Uses CSS modules.